oslabs-beta/MoniQL/README.md

 ## Introduction

 MoniQL is a mighty PostgreSQL database monitor and visualiser.
-Designed to simplify and automate tasks involved in taking care of a relational database, MoniQL is here to keep your database safe and happy!
+Designed to simplify and automate tasks involved in taking care of a relational database, MoniQL is here to keep your database safe and happy--MoniQL runs on queries only and does not set any constraints or triggers or anything else on your database!

 ## Getting Started

 To get started on monitoring your database with this Project:

-1. Fork and clone this repo to your local machine.
+1. Clone this repo to your local machine.
 2. Run `npm install` for necessary dependencies.
-3. Download and install Postgres to access MoniQL’s Postgres features.
+3. Download and install PostgresQL to access MoniQL’s PostgresQL features.
-4. Create an `.env` file on your local machine.
-5. Create your auth db.
+4. Create a new remote (cloud-hosted) db instance to hold MoniQL's auth, monitors, and alerts data.
+[ElephantSQL](https://www.elephantsql.com/) offers free hosting.
-6. Make sure the `setup_db.sh` script is executable by running `chmod +x setup_db.sh`.
+5. Make sure the `setup_db.sh` script is executable by running `chmod +x setup_db.sh`.
-7. On the command line run `./setup_db.sh`.
+6. On the command line run `./setup_db.sh`.
-8. When prompted, provide the URI to your empty database where you want to create the db.
+7. When prompted, provide the URI to your empty database where you want to store your MoniQL data.
-9. Create a `.env` file in your root and add the following line:
+8. Create a `.env` file in your root and add the following line:
    - `PG_URI=<URI for your newly created DB>`
-10. Create users with usernames, passwords, and URIs to the target cloud database to be monitored.
+9. Create users with usernames, passwords, and URIs to the target cloud database to be monitored.

 ## Built With